Mission Statement / Submission Guidelines

 d.
 Films need not be cited in their entirety unless reference is made to a specific source (e.g., a commentary track on a DVD).
 Films mentioned in the manuscript need only be followed by their release date in parentheses [e.g., Quentin Tarantino's Reservoir Dogs (1992)].

-About the JournalThe Executive Editors of Music and the Moving Image are conductor-musicologist Gillian B. Anderson and Ronald H. Sadoff, Director of the Film Music program at New York University in the Steinhardt School.
-In collaboration with the Film Music Society, Music and the Moving Image is published by the University of Illinois Press.
+About the JournalThe Executive Editors of Music and the Moving Image are Ronald H. Sadoff, Director of the Screen Music program at New York University’s Dept of Music and Performing Arts, and musicologist Robynn J. Stilwell, Department of Performing Arts at Georgetown University.
+Music and the Moving Image is published by the University of Illinois Press.